 Second Economic Support Payment

-The Government announced on 22 March 2020, it would provide a second Economic Support payment of $750 to approximately 5 million recipients under the same eligibility criteria as the first Economic Support payment, provided the recipient does not receive the Coronavirus Supplement with their payment.
-If recipients are eligible at 10 July 2020, this second Economic Support payment will be automatically paid via Services Australia or the Department of Veterans’ Affairs.
-Payments will be made from 13 July onwards.
+The Government announced on 22 March 2020, it would provide a second Economic Support Payment of $750 to approximately 5 million recipients under the same eligibility criteria as the first Economic Support payment, provided the recipient does not receive the Coronavirus Supplement.
+If recipients were eligible on 10 July 2020, they would be eligible to receive the second Economic Support payment.
+Payments commenced on 13 July 2020 and should have already been received automatically via Services Australia or the Department of Veterans’ Affairs for the majority of recipients.

 Please visit the Services Australia website for more information on each individual payment.

-On 22 March 2020, the Government announced it will provide a temporary payment of $550 per fortnight, known as the Coronavirus Supplement, to new and existing eligible income support recipients.
-On 24 March 2020, the Government extended the eligibility criteria for this payment to Australians receiving student support payments including Youth Allowance, Austudy and ABSTUDY.
-Eligible recipients will receive the Coronavirus Supplement from 27 April 2020 along with their usual payment.
+On 22 March 2020, the Government announced it will provide a temporary payment of $550 per fortnight, known as the Coronavirus Supplement, to new and existing eligible income support recipients until 24 September 2020.

 - JobSeeker Payment (formerly known as Newstart Allowance)